I’ve been meaning to share How to Make Homemade Vanilla for a couple of years now and finally – just in time for Christmas – I’m sharing 🙂

 2. Place the beans into your bottles/jars and completely cover with alcohol.
 If you’re using smaller bottles, you may have to cut the beans to the right length.
 Just make sure that the beans are completely submersed in alcohol.
 That’s very important!
 As a general rule, use 3 to 5 vanilla beans per 8 ounces of alcohol.
 For my 16 oz. (pint) mason jars, I put in 8 beans.

 3. Shake them up and place them in a cool dark place.
 I put mine on the top shelf of our hall closet.
 I also put a reminder on my phone so that I remember to go shake them weekly.
-The beans need to infuse into the alcohol for at least 8 weeks.
-I’ve read that some use it after 6 weeks but in my experience, that’s just not long enough.
+The beans need to infuse into the alcohol for at least 6 weeks, but 8 o 10 weeks would be better.
+I've read that some use it after 6 weeks but in my experience, that's just not long enough.

 4. Enjoy!!
 Your vanilla is ready to use!
-This vanilla has been in my closet for at least 2 months… maybe even 4 months.
-I lost track.
-A great way to not lose track is to write the date on the lid of your jar with a marker – or put a note on your calendar.
+This vanilla has been in my closet for around 4 months.
+I lost track of the exact date I started.
+A great way to not lose track is to write the date on the lid of your jar with a marker - or put a note on your calendar.

 What do you do with the beans when the vanilla is ready to use?
 I like to leave the beans in the vanilla as long as possible (sometimes even topping off my bottles with more rum or vanilla from another jar), but you could also strain out the beans and/or seeds using cheesecloth or even a coffee filter if you don’t want any flecks of vanilla in your extract.